HeZhang1994/hypergraph-matching/README.md

 The code has been tested on a PC machine with Windows 7/8 system (32/64-bit), using MATLAB2013a.

 # Compiling
-Execute the `siftWin32.exe` file in Windows operating system before running the hyper-graph matching code!
+Execute the `siftWin32.exe` file in Windows operating system before running the hyper-graph matching code.

 # Running
-Run the `run_matching.m` file in the MATLAB software.
+Run the `run_matching.m` file in MATLAB.